-Loan Type Default Classified / Impaired Past due Special Mention SS DF BL Term Loan date, the amount of unpaid installment (s) will be termed as past due /overdue installments from the following day of the due date In case any installment installment (s) due within 6 months, the entire loan will be classified as ''Sub- standard". installment (s) due within 9 months, the entire loan will be classified as "Doubtful". (s) due within 12 months, the entire loan will be classified as "Bad /Loss" above Tk.10.00 lac (s) or part of installment (s) of a Fixed Term Loan above Tk.
-10.00 lac is not repaid within the due date, the amount of unpaid installment (s) will be termed as past due /overdue installments from the following day of the due date of past due installment is equal to or more than the amount of installment (s) due within 3 months, the entire loan will be classified as "Substandard". of past due installment is equal to or more than the amount of installment (s) due within 6 months, the entire loan will be classified as "Doubtful". past due installment is equal to or more than the amount of installment (s) due within 9 months, the entire loan will Short-term Agricultural and Micro - Credit If not repaid within the f for repayment will be cor / overdue after six mont date. nsidered past due If irregular status continues, the credit will be classified as 'Substandard' after a period of 12 months, after a period of 36 months after a period of 60 months
+Loan Type Default Classified / Impaired Past due Special Mention SS DF BL will be termed as past due /overdue installments from the following day of the due date months, the entire loan will be classified as ''Sub- standard''. months, the entire loan will be classified as "Doubtful". entire loan will be classified as "Bad /Loss" Term Loan above Tk.10.00 lac In case any installment (s) or part of installment (s) of a Fixed Term Loan above Tk.
+10.00 lac is not repaid within the due date, the amount of unpaid installment (s) will be termed as past due /overdue installments from the following day of the due date If the amount of past due installment is equal to or more than the amount of installment (s) due within 3 months, the entire loan will be classified as ''Sub- standard".
+If the amount of past due installment is equal to or more than the amount of installment (s) due within 6 months, the entire loan will be classified as "Doubtful".
+If the amount of past due installment is equal to or more than the amount of installment (s) due within 9 months, the entire loan will be classified as "Bad /Loss" Short-term Agricultural and Micro - Credit If not repaid within the for repayment will be co / overdue after six mon date. onsidered past due If irregular status continues, the credit will be classified as 'Substandard ' after a period of 12 months, after a period of 36 months after a period of 60 months